 - Award winners are able to share their experience of “Project Excellence” with other applicants within the field at both local and international levels.

-- The Awards offer positive publicity for well-managed innovative projects at both local and international
+- The Awards offer positive publicity for well-managed innovative projects at both local and international levels:

 - Local (within member associations) progression of awards to International (or where relevant intermediate Regional awards) level enables organisations and individuals to potentially gain publicity opportunities to promote project achievement among peers and industry sectors.